(Position at June 2019)

 The existing public bridleway will be maintained with a Pegasus Crossing, provided to ensure the safety of equestrians, cyclists and pedestrians.

-A new bridge will be constructed over Black Ditch and the existing culvert will be extended at Brookfield Stream.
+A new viaduct will be constructed over Black Ditch and its associated flood plain to ensure that there is no increase in flood risk.
+The existing culvert will be extended at Brookfield Stream.

 As far as is possible, the scheme will be constructed off-line from the existing road network to minimise disruption to road users during the works.